yarisvt/tyk-docs/tyk-docs/content/integrate/3rd-party-identity-providers/ldap/index.md

 menu:
   main:
     parent: "3rd Party Identity Providers"
 weight: 0
+url: "/integrate/3rd-party-identity-providers/ldap"
 ---

 ## Integration Tutorials: LDAP

 The LDAP Identity Provider gives you functionality to bind a user to an LDAP server based on a username and password configuration.
 The LDAP provider currently does not extract user data from the server to populate a user object, but will provide enough defaults to work with all handlers.

 ## <a name="log-into-the-dashboard-using-ldap"></a> Log into the Dashboard using LDAP